DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 Before we get started there are a few things that are worth noting.
 We have set the defaults to a number of variables that can be changed within the `variables.tf` file if required:

-* The current code will build a single workstation instance in AWS and a single RDS Postgres instance.
+* The current code will build two EC2 instances one for a workstation and a second for the ansible remote host.
-* The workstation instance will run two containers.
+* The workstation instance and remote host will run two containers.
 One with the project directory uploaded and wetty installed allowing SSH from the web.
 The other has VS Code installed providing a text editor to amend and save changed code.
-* The playground author is a big fan of VIM so, if you'd rather challenge yourself a little, give that a Go (no pun intended)!
+* If you prefer to use VIM then you can !
 If not, you can use the VS Code IDE.
 * If you have your own hosted zone set up in Route53 then you can use your own domain for each instance rather than the IPs.
 To do this uncomment lines `54-61` in `main.tf`, lines `21-23` in `outputs.tf` and lines `27-31` in `variables.tf`
 * The default `region` is set to `eu-west-2`
 * The default `deploy_count` is set to 1.
 Change this if you are running the playground for more than one user.